RajeevRanjan5642/e-commerce-website/README.md

 ## FashionFrenzy

 ## Overview
-FitnessFrenzy is a comprehensive full stack web application developed using the MERN stack (MongoDB, Express.js, React, and Node.js) designed for online shopping of clothes to provide a seamless and intuitive user experience.
+FashionFrenzy is a comprehensive full-stack web application developed using MERN stack.
+It designed to provide a seamless and intuitive online shopping experience for clothes.

 ## Features ⚙️
 - <b>User Authentication:</b> Secure user registration and login using JWT authentication.